 See our full Lenovo ThinkPad P1 review.

-Pros: Your average ThinkPad isn't very wallet-friendly, but the E580 goes against the grain.
-For less than $1,000, this machine offers speedy 8th Gen Core i5 performance, a sexy silver aluminum lid and even a select few security features like dTPM encryption and an optional fingerprint reader.
+Pros: Your average ThinkPad isn't very wallet-friendly, but the ThinkPad X13 goes against the grain.
+For less than $1,000, this machine offers a speedy AMD Ryzen 5 Pro 4650U CPU, a carbon fiber/magnesium alloy design and even a select few security features like a fingerprint reader and an optional IR camera for Windows Hello.
 Despite the price, Lenovo doesn't skimp on the keyboard.
-Its keys felt super responsive, registering 1.8 mm of travel and requiring a solid 72 grams of force to actuate.
+Its keys felt super responsive.
+Those concave keys we've praised for years have what feels like an impossible amount of travel for a laptop this thin.

 How to choose the best ThinkPad for you